Supernova1114/Osu-MP3/README.md

-# Osu-Collection-Extractor
+# Osu-MP3
- Can copy songs and maps listed in Osu!
-Collections
+ Play Songs From Your Osu!
+Directory!